C2SM/spack-c2sm/docs/QuickStart.rst

 ===========

-At CSCS (Daint, Tsa, Balfrin)
+At CSCS (Daint and Balfrin)
 -----------------------------

 To set up a Spack instance, clone the repository

 .. code-block:: console

-  $ git clone --depth 1 --recurse-submodules --shallow-submodules -b v0.18.1.10 https://github.com/C2SM/spack-c2sm.git
+  $ git clone --depth 1 --recurse-submodules --shallow-submodules -b v0.20.1.0 https://github.com/C2SM/spack-c2sm.git

 To load it into your command line, execute